Sometimes the most effective way to shoot faster and more accurately is to is to take one step back, slow down, and change your approach.

 But the benefits of slow practice goes beyond just eliminating wasted movement and getting faster.
 It also helps you perform better under stress.
 Here’s how.

-Let’s say you have two people trying to cut through two identical pieces of particularly hard, stubborn piece of wood with a hand saw or a cable saw.
+Let’s say you have two people trying to cut through two identical pieces of particularly hard, stubborn pieces of wood with a hand saw or a cable saw.

 The first guy REALLY wants to do it the fastest and so he pours on the speed immediately.
 His saw is bouncing around and sawdust is flying.
 But the board looks more like someone went at it with a hatchet than with a saw.
 There are several shallow cuts at slightly different angles, mostly close to where he intended to make the cut.
 Within a few minutes he’s got a triangle shaped notch that’s an inch wide and an inch deep.